This is the site of Mireuksa Temple located in Giyang-ri, Iksan-gun.

-According to Samguk yusa (Memorabilia of the Three Kingdoms), on the way that King Mu of Baekje Dynasty and his queen went to Sajasa Temple, they saw trinities of Maitreya Buddha appearing at the pond down the Yonghwasan Mountain.
+According to Samguk yusa (Memorabilia of the Three Kingdoms), on the way to Sajasa Temple, King Mu of Baekje Dynasty and his queen saw the Maitreya Buddha Triad appearing at the pond down Yonghwasan Mountain.

-All the halls for the image of Buddha have front 5 rooms and 4 side rooms.
+All the halls for the image of Buddha have 5 front rooms and 4 side rooms.

-Some buildings of the temple equipped with Ondol (floor heating system) are important to study the development of Ondol in the era of Goryeo and Joseon eras.
+Some buildings of the temple, which were equipped with Ondol (floor heating system), are important in studying the development of Ondol in the Goryeo and Joseon eras.

-In pavilion, you can see the miniature of the restored Mireuksa Temple.Mireuksa, which has really great historical importance, is a kind of guardian temple built with an intention of protecting the state with the sprite of Buddha and was regarded really important until Baekje Dynasty was vanished.
+Mireuksa, which has great historical importance, is a kind of guardian temple built with the intention of protecting the state with the spirit of Buddha and was considered very important until the end of the Baekje Dynasty.